Search Results

 Discard the opened single-dose container immediately after use.

-0.3 mL single-dose, low-density polyethylene (LDPE) containers in a sealed laminate aluminium pouch.
+0.3 ml single-dose, low-density polyethylene (LDPE) containers in a sealed laminate aluminium pouch.

 One pouch contains 5 single-dose containers.

-Pack size of 120 single-dose containers.
+Pack sizes of 30 or 120 single-dose containers.

 Any unused medicinal product or waste material should be disposed of in accordance with local requirements.